fyiernzy/FOP_Valley/README.md

 # FOP Valley

-You might read the assignment question in
+You might read the assignment question on [GitHub](https://github.com/fyiernzy/FOP_Valley/tree/main)

 > Text adventures (sometimes synonymously referred to as interactive fiction) are text-based games wherein worlds are described in the narrative and the player submits typically simple commands to interact with the worlds.